sefwanfojo/Titanic_survival/README.md

 # Titanic_survival
-Predict survival on the Titanic
+Predict survival on the Titanic and get familiar with ML basics